1. Knowledge Base

 Create and Edit Global Rates

 The advantage of using Global Rates is that you can customize your rates for various situations and have them ready to use.
-Rate examples could be a 10% discount rate, litigation rates, divorce rates, child custody rates, etc. Or, if you have a different rate for specific clients, you can name the rate by the client name so that it is easy to assign.
+Rate examples could be a 10% discount rate, litigation rates, divorce rates, child custody rates, etc. Or, if you have a different rate for specific clients, you can name the rate by the client name to make it easy to assign.

 Click on Time>Settings>Global Rates>New Global Rate.

-Description - this description is only available when viewing the list of global rates under this tab.
-When you are assigning global rates in the clients and matters section, you will only see the name of the global rate, not the description.
+Description – this description is only available when viewing the list of global rates under this tab.
+When you assign global rates in the clients and matters section, you will only see the name of the global rate, not the description.

 1-Jul-20-2021-11-25-02-36-AM